Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 After a card has been played from their hand, the player takes the top card of the draw pile, turns it face-up, and immediately plays it to the table in the same fashion.

 ## *Dekiyaku*, *Sage* and *Shoubu*
 One a player has played their two cards- one from their hand, and one from the draw pile- they check the contents of their score pile to see if they have formed any *dekiyaku*, or 'built combinations' [出来役 - できやく, *dekiyaku*].
 Similar to the yaku in other games, dekiyaku are certain valuable combinations of cards that the players seek to assemble in their scoring piles.
+A list of dekiyaku and their point values are given further down the page.

 If a player has either formed a new dekiyaku or improved an existing one, then they must choose whether to call *sage* to continue the round, or *shoubu* to conclude it, as detailed below.
 If not, then their turn ends, and the next player takes their turn.

 ### *Sage*
 If the player calls to continue [下げ - さげ, *sage*], then the round continues.
 Their turn ends, and play passes to the next player.
 This affords the player an opportunity to either form a second dekiyaku or improve their current one for more points- although they suffer penalties if they fail to accomplish this before another player forms their own dekiyaku, or before the round ends.

-> Unlike in certain versions of [Koi-Koi](/en/hanafuda/games/koi-koi), a player may call to continue as many times as they choose.
+> Unlike in certain versions of [Koi-Koi](/en/hanafuda/games/koi-koi), a player may call to continue the round as many times as they choose.
 {.is-info}

 ### *Shoubu*